Regulators reviewing predatory lending tactics that spiked in 2026

 Borrowers can take concrete steps today to identify and report predatory lending tactics 2026 regulators have identified as highest priority.

 Second, file a CFPB complaint if you encounter a violation.
 Complaints create the public record regulators use to prioritize enforcement.
-However, common filing errors can undermine your case.
+Common filing errors can undermine your case, though.
 Review the documented mistakes borrowers make when filing a CFPB complaint before submitting.

-Third, understand what the short-term lending market looks like in 2026 at a structural level.
-The broader context — including which products are being challenged and which remain unregulated — is detailed in our overview of what changed in the short-term lending market in 2026.
+Third, understand what the short-term lending market looks like at a structural level.
+The broader context, including which products are being challenged and which remain unregulated, is detailed in our overview of what changed in the short-term lending market in 2026.

 Borrowers should also verify lender licensing through the Nationwide Multistate Licensing System (NMLS).
 Unlicensed lenders operate outside state consumer protection frameworks and are a known vector for the most aggressive predatory tactics currently active.